- How Much Money Is Needed To Invest In Rental Property?

 It is a topic that property owners don’t often talk about.
 But I can assure you that any real estate investor who has been around long enough, especially those in the big league practices feng shui on their properties.

 Even though many don’t really believe in the innate powers of metaphysical science, the prominence of feng shui regarding real estate all over the world makes them err on the side of caution and apply it on their properties nevertheless.

 After all, having the elements working for you instead of against you can’t be all that bad, can it?

-If you have been tearing your hair out due to a lack of serious buyers of a house, or simply frustrated at how interested buyer never seem to meet the fair asking price and choose instead to walk away, then maybe you should consider applying feng shui to sell your house.
+If you have been tearing your hair out due to a lack of serious buyers of a house no matter how much marketing you do, or simply frustrated at how interested buyers never seem to meet the fair asking price and choose instead to walk away, then maybe you should consider applying feng shui to sell your house.

 Here are 9 feng shui tips to act on.

 This is one of the best evidence that feng shui very much applies to the real world, and is a lot to do with common sense.

 How can any potential prospect see the real value of a house when it reminds them of the junk yard during an open house visit?